kaitlynchen/tser/README.md

 Statistical tests can be run with `python3 statistical_tests.py`, but you would need to change the filenames.

+## Code pointers
+From the `mvts_transformer/src` directory:
+- `main.py` is the entry point.
+- `running.py` is the main train loop.
+- `models/ts_transformer.py` is the original Zerveas TST model.
+- `models/ts_climax.py` contains code for our LADAA and other Transformer variants, including various forms of relative positional encoding, absolute positional encoding, attention smoothness, masks, and pooling.
+- `models/local_cnn.py` contains the per-timestep MLP and LSTM models.
+- `test_best.py` parses the result of hyperparameter tuning and tests the best config with 3 seeds Other files are mostly irrelevant.

 # 2) Crop Yield experiments